You are here

 2. Complete and submit the online DEA Form 106.
 Print a completed copy for your records.

 4. Email a copy of the completed DEA Form 106 to the State of Michigan at firstname.lastname@example.org

 “Significant loss” is a subjective term, not defined by the federal Controlled Substance Act.
 Consider the following when determining whether to report a loss:

 - The quantity of loss in relation to business type (actions: document non-significant loss; report significant loss)

-- Whether the loss is associated with theft (action: report)
+- Is the loss is associated with theft? (action: report)

-- Whether the loss is waste during use of the substance in laboratory (action: document)
+- Is the loss waste during use of the substance in laboratory? (action: document)

-- Pattern of losses over time (action: report)
+- Are there patterns of loss over time? (action: report)

-- The substance’s potential for diversion or theft (action: report)
+- Does the substances have a high potential for diversion or theft? (action: report)